-It is illegal for an employer in New York or New Jersey to punish an employee in any way for reporting workplace violations, discrimination, wage theft, or other improper behavior.
+It is illegal for an employer in New York, New Jersey, or Massachusetts to punish an employee in any way for reporting workplace violations, discrimination, wage theft, or other improper behavior.
 Additionally, your employer cannot retaliate against you for participating in union activities, recreational interests outside of work, or for informally discussing workplace grievances online or with coworkers.
 However, this does not stop employers from firing those who speak out.
 In our experience, most employees who speak out against discrimination, wage theft or other activities will experience retaliation and be fired, but not right after making a complaint.

 Examples of Retaliation